Queenxrypt/deleva/README.md

 # DELEVA

-**Autonomous DeFi position management.**
+**Autonomous DeFi position management.
+Almanak decides.
-**Almanak decides.
 KeeperHub executes.**

-DELEVA monitors an Aave V3 position on Base, and when its health factor crosses a configured risk threshold, has Almanak compile the exact deleverage action needed, translates it for KeeperHub, simulates it, and — only on a clean simulation — executes it.
-Built for the KeeperHub Agent Economy Hackathon.
+DELEVA is an autonomous DeFi position manager for Aave V3 on Base.
+It continuously monitors a position's health factor and, when it falls below a configured risk threshold, uses Almanak to determine and compile the required deleverage action.
+DELEVA then routes that action to KeeperHub, which simulates the transactions before executing them on Base and tracks the execution status.
+The goal is simple: automatically reduce position risk without requiring the user to manually react to a health-factor breach.

 ## Proof transactions